-- Overdo it and stand out in a bad way.
+- Don't overdo it and stand out in a negative way.

-- Ladies – have a dress especially for this night.
-Little black dresses are always appropriate, take the extra time getting ready as all the guests will be dressed to impress.
-Heels are a must (but keep it under 4") and don't forget those diamond studs you've been drooling over.
+- Ladies, have a dress set aside for this night.
+Little black dresses are always appropriate, and be sure to take the extra time getting ready, as all of the guests will be dressed to impress.
+Heels are a must (but keep them under four inches) and don't forget those diamond studs you've been drooling over.

-- Gents – Jackets required isn’t just a phrase.
-Have a nice-fitting jackets (James Bond should come to mind), that shows you have fine taste.
-Sports jackets and blazers are also appropriate in most places.
-Slacks of any shade are acceptable, and make sure you wear long enough socks so that you don’t flash your bare ankles when you cross your legs!
+- Gents, have a nice-fitting jacket (James Bond should come to mind) that shows you have fine taste.
+Wear something new and comfortable — not a heavy wool sport coat leftover from college.
+Slacks of any shade are acceptable and nice jeans are usually okay.
+Make sure you wear long enough socks so that you don’t flash your bare ankles when crossing your legs!

-- Remember that elegance and classiness is the goal with 'jacket-required' restaurants.
+- Remember that elegance and sophistication is the goal in a fine-dining restaurant.

-- Call ahead to confirm dress code at any restaurant with a AAA reward or famous chef.
+- Call ahead to confirm the dress code at any restaurant with a AAA reward or Michelin-starred chef.

-As long as you have money to gamble, casinos don’t really mind what you are wearing (besides shirts and shoes, of course).
-With the Vegas heat, most casinos know that you are going to be in shorts and a t-shirt during the day.
+As long as you have money to gamble, casinos don’t really mind what you're wearing, aside from shirts and shoes.
+With the Vegas heat, most casinos know that shorts and t-shirts are common during the day.
 Come nighttime, you may want to change out of your tourist clothes and find some smart jeans and a form-fitting top.

 - Play the tables in whatever you feel the most comfortable in.

-- Guys, It's best to lose the shorts and flip flops and change into slacks or smart jean and shoes.
+- Guys, it's best to lose the shorts and flip-flops and change into slacks or smart jeans and shoes.

-- Don't be intimidated by the nicer casinos, the majority of casinos are not picky when it comes to their general casino floors.
+- Don't be intimidated by the nicer casinos, as most aren't picky when it comes to general casino floors.

-- Flip flops and shorts after 6pm are a bad look.
+- Keep in mind that flip-flops and shorts after 6pm are a bad look.